 We are responsible for establishing and maintaining adequate internal control over our financial reporting, as defined in Rule 13a-15(f) under the Securities Exchange Act.
-As disclosed below in Item 9A of our Form 10-K filed with the SEC on March 4, 2019, we identified material weaknesses in our internal control over financial reporting.
+As disclosed in Item 9A of our Annual Reports on Form 10-K for the years ended December 31, 2018 and December 31, 2019, filed with the SEC on March 4, 2019 and March 2, 2020, respectively, we identified material weaknesses in our internal control over financial reporting.
 A material weakness is defined as a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 As a result of these material weaknesses, we concluded that our internal control over financial reporting was not effective based on criteria set forth by the Committee of Sponsoring Organization of the Treadway Commission in Internal Control-An Integrated Framework (2013).

-To implement remedial measures as disclosed in Item 9A of our Form 10-K filed with the SEC on March 4, 2019, we may need to commit additional resources, hire additional staff, and provide additional management oversight.
+To implement remedial measures as disclosed in Item 9A of our Annual Reports on Form 10-K for the years ended December 31, 2018 and December 31, 2019, filed with the SEC on March 4, 2019 and March 2, 2020, respectively, we committed additional resources, hired additional staff, and provided additional management oversight.
 If our remedial measures are insufficient to address the material weaknesses, or if additional material weaknesses or significant deficiencies in our internal control over financial reporting are discovered or occur in the future, our consolidated financial statements may contain material misstatements, and we could be required to restate our financial results.
 In addition, if we are unable to successfully remediate these material weaknesses and if we are unable to produce accurate and timely financial statements, our stock price may be adversely affected.